MudaliarArun/Autodesk-ReCap-Samples/iOS/README.md

 The sample was created using Xcode 5.1.1, but should build/work fine with any 5.x version.
 It also target iOS version 7.x, but can be ported back up to iOS 5.0 (not tested).

-You first need to modify (or create) the UserSettings.h file and put your oAuth / ReCap credentials in it.
+  1. You first need to modify (or create) the UserSettings.h file and put your oAuth / ReCap credentials in it.
      There is a _UserSettings.h file that you can copy to create your own version.

-The first time you are going to build the sample, it will fail ! the reason is that the sample also demonstrate how to build frameworks to be reused in other projects.
+  2. The first time you are going to build the sample, it will fail ! the reason is that the sample also demonstrate how to build frameworks to be reused in other projects.
-As it needs both simulator and real device binaries and because cocoapds do not automate building both version at once, you need to switch from a simulator scheme to a device scheme once and build.
+     As it needs both simulator and real device binaries and because cocoapods do not automate building both version at once, you need to switch from a simulator scheme to a real device scheme once and build each.
      That will force the pods to build in each scheme, and then you can build the project.

+  3. Frameworks are also static library Frameworks, and they do not support duplicate symbols.
+So you also need to clean the pods to avoid the problem.
+You would need to do that step only if you update (or install) the pods.
+Otherwise, just ignore these instructions.

+     Select the Pods project

+     a.
+Select the ‘Pods-Autodesk-ReCap’ target, ‘Build Phases’, and remove all the ‘Link Binary With Libraries’ excepted ‘Foundation.framework’
+     b.
+Select the ‘Pods-Autodesk-iOSViewer’ target, ‘Build Phases’, and remove all the ‘Link Binary With Libraries’ excepted ‘Foundation.framework’
+     c.
+Select the ‘Pods-Autodesk-oAuth’ target, ‘Build Phases’, and remove all the ‘Link Binary With Libraries’ excepted ‘Foundation.framework’, ‘libPods-Autodesk-oAuth-AFOAuth1Client.a’, and ‘libPods-Autodesk-oAuth-AFOAuth2Client.a’

+  4. If you install or update the pods to a new version, you will also need to patch few files.
+If you downloaded the source from the DevTech GitHub repo, just ignore these instructions.

+     a. in Pods/AFNetworking/AFNetworking/AFHTTPClient.h line #305, add the following

+        - (NSMutableURLRequest *)multipartFormRequestWithMethodAllSigned:(NSString *)method
+                                   path:(NSString *)path
+                             parameters:(NSDictionary *)parameters
+              constructingBodyWithBlock:(void (^)(id <AFMultipartFormData> formData))block;

+     b. in Pods/AFNetworking/AFNetworking/AFHTTPClient.m line #548, add the following

+         - (NSMutableURLRequest *)multipartFormRequestWithMethodAllSigned:(NSString *)method
+                                   path:(NSString *)path
+                             parameters:(NSDictionary *)parameters
+              constructingBodyWithBlock:(void (^)(id <AFMultipartFormData> formData))block
+        {
+            NSParameterAssert(method);
+            NSParameterAssert(![method isEqualToString:@"GET"] && ![method isEqualToString:@"HEAD"]);

+            NSMutableURLRequest *request = [self requestWithMethod:method path:path parameters:parameters];

+            __block AFStreamingMultipartFormData *formData = [[AFStreamingMultipartFormData alloc] initWithURLRequest:request stringEncoding:self.stringEncoding];

+            if (parameters) {
+                for (AFQueryStringPair *pair in AFQueryStringPairsFromDictionary(parameters)) {
+                    NSData *data = nil;
+                    if ([pair.value isKindOfClass:[NSData class]]) {
+                        data = pair.value;
+                    } else if ([pair.value isEqual:[NSNull null]]) {
+                        data = [NSData data];
+                    } else {
+                        data = [[pair.value description] dataUsingEncoding:self.stringEncoding];
+                    }

+                    if (data) {
+                        [formData appendPartWithFormData:data name:[pair.field description]];
+                    }
+                }
+            }

+            if (block) {
+                block(formData);
+            }

+            return [formData requestByFinalizingMultipartFormData];
+        }

+     c.
+In Pods/AFOAuth1Client/AFOAuth1Client/AFOAuth1Client.m line #358, add the following

+        if ( callbackURL != nil )

+     d.
+In Pods/AFOAuth1Client/AFOAuth1Client/AFOAuth1Client.m line #380, change the code like this

+        - (void)acquireOAuthAccessTokenWithPath:(NSString *)path
+                                   requestToken:(AFOAuth1Token *)requestToken
+                                   accessMethod:(NSString *)accessMethod
+                                        success:(void (^)(AFOAuth1Token *accessToken, id responseObject))success
+                                        failure:(void (^)(NSError *error))failure
+        {
+            if (requestToken.key /*&& requestToken.verifier*/) {
+                self.accessToken = requestToken;

+                NSMutableDictionary *parameters = [[self OAuthParameters] mutableCopy];
+                parameters[@"oauth_token"] = requestToken.key;
+                if ( requestToken.session != nil )
+                    parameters[@"oauth_session_handle"] =requestToken.session ;
+                if ( parameters[@"oauth_verifier"] != nil )
+                    parameters[@"oauth_verifier"] = requestToken.verifier;

+     e.
+In Pods/RestKit/Code/Network/RKObjectManager.h line #396, add the following

+        - (NSMutableURLRequest *)multipartFormRequestWithObjectAllSigned:(id)object
+                                method:(RKRequestMethod)method
+                                  path:(NSString *)path
+                            parameters:(NSDictionary *)parameters
+             constructingBodyWithBlock:(void (^)(id <AFMultipartFormData> formData))block;

+     f.
+In Pods/RestKit/Code/Network/RKObjectManager.m line #513, add the following

+        - (NSMutableURLRequest *)multipartFormRequestWithObjectAllSigned:(id)object
+                                                 method:(RKRequestMethod)method
+                                                   path:(NSString *)path
+                                             parameters:(NSDictionary *)parameters
+                              constructingBodyWithBlock:(void (^)(id <AFMultipartFormData> formData))block
+        {
+            NSString *requestPath = (path) ? path : [[self.router URLForObject:object method:method] relativeString];
+            id requestParameters = [self mergedParametersWithObject:object method:method parameters:parameters];
+            NSMutableURLRequest *multipartRequest = [self.HTTPClient multipartFormRequestWithMethodAllSigned:RKStringFromRequestMethod(method)
+                                                                                       path:requestPath
+                                                                                 parameters:requestParameters
+                                                                  constructingBodyWithBlock:block];
+            return multipartRequest;
+        }

 Use of the sample
 -------------------------

-* when you launch the sample, the application will try to connect to the ReCap server and verifies that you are properly authorized on the Autodesk oAuth server.
+* when you launch the sample, the application will try to connect to the ReCap server and verifies that you are properly authorised on the Autodesk oAuth server.
 If you are, it will refresh your access token immediately.
-If not, it will ask you to get authorized.
+If not, it will ask you to get authorised.

 The sample will show you the list of project(s) you get on your account.
 If you select one, it will open and display the commands and Photoscene' properties.
 If you do not have a project yet, then press the '+' button to create one.
 It will appear selected automatically.